Trains to ScarboroughGet the cheapest fares to Scarborough with our split ticket search

-Most of the attractions in Scarborough run along the seafront, with a few of them in the town centre which require a short walk inland towards a steep main road.
-Scarborough Castle is the most prominent attraction in the city; it rises majestically on top of the headland.
-Legend has it that Richard I loves the view in this area so much that his ghost keeps coming back here.
+Most the attractions in Scarborough are on the seafront, with a few in the town centre which is a short walk inland.
+Scarborough Castle is the most prominent attraction in the city; rising majestically on top of the headland.
+Legend has it that Richard I loved the view in this area so much that his ghost keeps coming back here.

-It is also worth checking out the Sea Life Sanctuary, at this family-friendly attraction you get to witness the marine life up close including colourful coral reefs, octopuses, seahorses, turtles, and other fascinating marine life creatures.
-Museum fanatics should check out the Rotunda museum, a museum that’s dedicated to the coastal geology of Northeast Yorkshire and has yielded Britain's most significant dinosaur fossils.
+It is also worth checking out the Sea Life Sanctuary.
+In this family-friendly attraction, you get to see marine life up close, including colourful coral reefs, octopuses, seahorses, turtles, and other fascinating marine life creatures.
+If you fancy an educational experience, check out the Rotunda, a museum dedicated to the coastal geology of Northeast Yorkshire.
+It has yielded Britain's most significant dinosaur fossils.

 Tip 9: If you're a regular traveller then purchase a railcard

-Railcards are one of the best ways of keeping rail ticket prices down every time you make a trip.
-Even if you travel by train a few times a year it is worth buying one.
-They are as little as £30 and most of them make 1/3 discount everytime they are used.
-Having a card also means getting free entry into attractions and other discounts.
+Railcards are one of the best ways to keep ticket prices down when you make a trip.
+Even if you travel by train a few times a year, it is worth buying one.
+They cost as little as £30, and most of them make a 1/3 discount every time you use them.
+Having a card also means getting free entry into attractions and other deals.

 The Two Together card allows two adults who regularly take journeys together to save up to 1/3.
-The Friends and Family card allows 4 adults and 4 kids to save money when they go on the same train, children save 60% and adults get 1/3 discount.
-The Senior Railcard is only £70 for three years and there is also a Disabled Persons Railcard, Network Railcard and 16-25 Railcard.
-Other cards are available, more information can be found on the railcard website and you can buy them from any National Rail Ticket Office .
+The Friends and Family card gives up to four adults and four children a discount when they go on the same train; children save 60%, and adults get 1/3 off tickets.
+The Senior Railcard is only £70 for three years, and there is also a Disabled Persons Railcard, Network Railcard and 16-25 Railcard.
+You can find more information on the railcard website, and buy them from any National Rail Ticket Office.

-Tip 10: Savings can be made by being flexible
+Tip 10: You can make savings by being flexible